 The study and specialization in manual therapy and acupuncture were a natural part of my career development, as I've always enjoyed working with my hands.
-I have been in the field for nearly 30 years, and I am still intrigued by human movement patterns and how these patterns and the body's tissues adapt to an injury.
+I have been in the field for over 30 years, and I am still intrigued by human movement patterns and how these patterns and the body's tissues adapt to an injury.
 It's exciting that I am able to then elicit a change in these dysfunctional patterns with natural and holistic strategies.
 Hands-on techniques, education, customized exercise, and acupuncture and/or dry needling are extremely low risk and low side-effect modes of treatment.
 I believe these integrative techniques are the most logical first course of action when dealing with the majority of injuries and pain.
 Despite having sustained many injuries over the years, I am very grateful that I have also been able to recover with these holistic techniques which have then allowed me to stay physically active.

 I received my physical therapy education at Northern Arizona University.
 My advanced manual therapy training was through the North American Institute of Orthopedic and Manual Therapy, where I participated as both a student and lab assistant.
 I then obtained my Masters in Acupuncture and Oriental Medicine through the Oregon College of Oriental Medicine.
 I am board certified in both acupuncture (NCCAOM), and as an orthopedic clinical specialist (OCS).
 I am a registered yoga teacher (RYT), and have an additional certification in Structural Yoga Therapy.